 Getting the COVID-19 Vaccine and your Appointment

-• have been told you are a close contact of someone with COVID-19 or
+- Have been told you are a close contact of someone with COVID-19

-• You should allow at least 30 minutes for your vaccination appointment.
-After getting the vaccine, you will be under observation for 15 minutes.
+- You should allow at least 20 minutes for your vaccination appointment.
+After getting the vaccine, you may be under observation for 15 minutes

-• If you need to cancel or reschedule your appointment please contact your local CarePlus Pharmacy as soon as you can
+- If you need to cancel or reschedule your appointment, please contact the pharmacy as soon as you can

-• Adults should arrive for their vaccination unaccompanied where possible.
-For Children 12- 15 years of age they will need to be accompanied by their parent or legal gaurdian or an adult who is elegible to give legal consent Who can give consent for vaccination of a young person aged under 16 years?
+- Adults should arrive for their vaccination unaccompanied where possible.
+Children aged 12- 15 will need to be accompanied by a parent or legal guardian, or an adult who is eligible to give legal consent.
+Who can give consent for vaccination of a young person aged under 16 years?